inthescales/spellkit/README.md

-English Spelling System Toolkit
+English Spelling System Design Tool
 ========

-A web page for developing and testing phonemic English spelling systems.
+A web page for designing and testing phonemic English spelling systems.

+You can use it online [here](http://www.inthescales.com/pages/spellkit)

 To run locally:
 - Download the source code